-MAP Academy Charter School (the School) operates under a charter granted by the Commonwealth of Massachusetts (the Commonwealth) under Chapter 71, Section 89 of the General Laws.
+Map Academy Charter School (the School) operates under a charter granted by the Commonwealth of Massachusetts (the Commonwealth) under Chapter 71, Section 89 of the General Laws.
 The School's charter is subject to renewal every five years.
 The School's initial charter was granted on February 27, 2017 (the School's inception).
 The School is authorized to operate a public charter school through June 30, 2023.
-The School opened in September 2018, with an initial enrollment of 130 students.
 The School's mission is to help youth find their way with individualized roadmaps designed to promote success in students for whom traditional school has not worked.
+During fiscal year 2022 the School served and their enrollment was 223.
 At full enrollment, the School will serve 250 students in grades nine through twelve.